LinusBleistein/LinusBleistein.github.io/pythonlibs.md

 ### XlsxWriter

-#### What does it do ?
-XlsxWriter is a Python library that allows to create and modify Excel files in Python.
-For instance, you can use XlsxWriter to save multiple Pandas dataframes as different sheets in a single xls file, set the column width, change some values and plot a simple barchart directly from a Jupyter notebook.
+[XlsxWriter](https://xlsxwriter.readthedocs.io/index.html) is a Python library that allows to create and modify Excel files directly in Python.
+For instance, you can use XlsxWriter to save multiple Pandas dataframes as different sheets in a single xls file, set the width of some columns, change a few values and plot a simple barchart directly from a Jupyter notebook.